Baja California and the Sea of Cortez

 Selected seabirds: Pacific and Great Northern Divers, Western and Clark’s Grebes, Laysan and Black-footed Albatrosses, Townsend’s, Pinked-footed, Sooty and Black-vented Shearwaters, Black and Least Storm Petrels, Red-billed Tropicbird, Blue Footed, Masked and Brown Boobies, Brown Pelican, Brandt’s, Double-crested and Pelagic Cormorants, Magnificent Frigatebird, Pomarine Skua, Heermann’s, California, Yellow-footed, Western and Sabine’s Gulls, Caspian and Royal Terns, Xantus’s (now Guadalupe and Scripp’s) and Craveri’s Murrelets plus Cassin’s Auklet.

 Other birds should include shorebirds such as Grey and Red-necked Phalaropes, Surfbird, Wandering Tattler, Snowy Plover, Semipalmated Plover, Killdeer, American Oystercatcher, American Black Oystercatcher, American Avocet, Greater Yellowlegs, Long-billed Curlew, Marbled Godwit, Western and Least Sandpipers, Long and Short-billed Dowitchers, Black Turnstone and Willet, land bird endemics such as Xantus’ Hummingbird, Grey Thrasher & Belding’s Yellowthroat.
 Landing on various desert islands, we can also expect Gila Woodpeckers, Cactus Wrens plus Phainopepla and other ‘desert’species ashore.
 The optional day’s birding around San Diego should yield around 100 species.

-Previous trip reports are available on our website or from us.
+Previous trip reports are available on our website or from us, including 2017.

 25th March – 6th April 2018